wythers/ioCoro/README.md

 Again, the fourth design idea:

-> Make user should be, but must be.
+> Make user should do, but must do.

 `ioCoro::Timer` always is coupling the `Stream` in User-context by default, like this:
 ```c++